CSC207-UofT/course-project-hairless-codemen/phase2/accessibility.md

 *Principle 3: Simple and Intuitive Use*

 On our UI level, we have provided clear instructions and messages for users that use our system.
-We believe the design of features, as well as the apperances of our UI, does not go against intuition and user expectations.
+We believe the design of features, as well as the appearances of our UI, does not go against intuition and user expectations.
 After each task, such as buying or selling, we would provide messages for the state of the transaction and other important information (such as the orders generated).